Lol3rrr/hls/Design.md

 * 2) The Cluster checks if the volume is already used
 * 2a) If the volume is already used, reject request
 * 2b) If the volume is free, generate an access token for the client and store using Raft
-* 3) Client loads the most recent Metadata/Info CRDT for the Volume
+* 3) Client loads the most recent Metadata/Info CRDT for the Volume (TODO add more details)
 * 4) Client uses the given access token for all requests for this Volume
 * 5) Client refreshes the Token every so often (also stored in Raft)